discoproject/disco/doc/intro.rst

 as well as a REST-style Web API for job control and a easy-to-use Web interface for status monitoring.

+Disco also exposes a simple worker protocol, allowing jobs to be written in any language that implements the protocol.

 Distributed computing made easy
 -------------------------------